 Must the operator sense and respond to information signals occurring simultaneously from different machines without sufficient time to do so?

-Must the operator process information at a rate, which might exceed his or her capability?
+Must the operator process information at a rate which might exceed his or her capability?

 Is the job so complex it takes a long time to train workers?